OpenSELab/RepositoryCaegorizationSLR/Questionnaire Survey/README.md

 The detailed information of 100 developers and researchers as follows：

-- The 100 domain-relevant participants were contacted via email, including full-time software developers (58%), academic researchers (27%), and independent contributors or open-source maintainers (15%).
+- The 100 domain-relevant participants were contacted via email, including full-time software developers (39%), academic researchers (35%), independent contributors or open-source maintainers (12%), and students(14%).

 - The participants have an average of 8.4 years of professional experience, with 72% having more than three years of active GitHub experience.
 In addition, 82% of the participants held a bachelor’s degree or higher, among whom 41% possessed a master’s or doctoral degree.